Recipe and photos by Meg Matsuzaki

 2 tablespoons vegetable oil

-1 package (14 ounces) medium-firm tofu, cut into bite-sized cubes
+1 package (14 to 16 ounces) medium-firm tofu, cut into bite-sized cubes

 4 cups assorted seasonal vegetables (zucchini, peppers, broccoli, onions)